 Erasmus+ for staff

-We are delighted to announce that applications are now open for Erasmus+ funding for job shadowing, teaching and training activities.
+Extended deadline!
+Apply for Erasmus+ funding for job shadowing, teaching and training in Europe

 Erasmus+ funding is available to help members of staff develop their skills in schools, universities, colleges and adult education environments around Europe through job shadowing, teaching and training activities.
 It’s a great way to learn new ideas and practices from a different education system, and it also gives you the chance to build a relationship with the institution you visit.